Changes in the law (through June 2026) since the publication of Oregon’s Legal Guide for College Students:

 B. Your Rights and Duties as a Consumer

-Section B-8.
-Student Loans
+B-8.
+Student Loans and Grants

 College transcripts and student debt:

-Beginning 1 January 2024, Oregon colleges and universities cannot refuse to issue a transcript to a student who owes money to the school, or to require the student to pay off school debt in order to receive a transcript.
+Oregon colleges and universities cannot refuse to issue a transcript to a student who owes money to the school, or to require the student to pay off school debt in order to receive a transcript.
 Schools can require the student to pay the normal cost for the transcript itself.

 C. Your Rights in the Workplace

-Section C-1.
-It’s unlawful for an employer to require an applicant to show a driver’s license for a job unless the ability to drive legally is an essential job function (if you’re a bus driver, for instance) or there’s some other legitimate business purpose.
+C-1.
+It’s unlawful for an Oregon employer to require an applicant to show a driver’s license for a job unless the ability to drive legally is an essential job function (if you’re a bus driver, for instance) or there’s some other legitimate business purpose.

-Section C-3.
+C-3.
 Employers have abused “non-competition” agreements pretty badly.
-New Oregon law will require employers who want to force you to sign a non-competition agreement to give you written notice after giving you a job offer in writing and letting you know about the non-competition rule at least two weeks before your first workday.
+Oregon law will require employers who want to force you to sign a non-competition agreement to give you written notice after giving you a job offer in writing and letting you know about the non-competition rule at least two weeks before your first workday.
 When you leave the job, the employer must send a copy of the agreement to you within 30 days after you stop working.
 If it doesn’t do all these things, it can’t enforce the agreement.
 Similar restrictions apply to promotions.
 There are other limitations on employers, too.
 See a lawyer if your job ends and you want to know about your right to work somewhere else.

-Section C-9.
+C-9.
 New law creates a presumption of employer retaliation, if, after an employee complains to the employer or an enforcement agency about health and safety violations, the employer takes negative action against the employee within 60 days.

-Starting 1 January 2024, most employees and prospective employees have the right to refuse to be exposed to serious injury or death resulting from a hazardous condition at the workplace.
+Since 2024, most employees and prospective employees have the right to refuse to be exposed to serious injury or death resulting from a hazardous condition at the workplace.
 The employee must refuse in good faith, and there can be no reasonable alternative to what the employer is ordering the employee to do.

 F. Family law–domestic violence